DaviDevMod/typesaurus.com/src/content/docs/design/adopting.md

 const user = await db.users.get(userId);
 ```

-If might noticed that we had to wrap the `express-sessions` collection name in quotes.
+You might have noticed that we had to wrap the `express-sessions` collection name in quotes.
 That's because it's not a valid JavaScript identifier, and the property name is the collection path segment, so we have to use the string literal syntax.

 It's not very convenient, especially when accessing the collection: